Hyundai ix20 review

-The Hyundai ix20 is stylish supermini-MPV that's good to drive with versatile interior
+The Hyundai ix20 is a stylish supermini-MPV that's good to drive and has a versatile interior

 Our choice: ix20 1.4 CRDi Classic

 The team that styled the Hyundai ix20 was led by Audi TT designer Peter Schreyer, and it shows.
 The ix20 is a much better-looking car than the Kia Venga, with which it shares its chassis and engines.
 Inside, the dashboard gets piano black and shiny silver trim, while the instruments get distinctive blue back lighting.
 Elsewhere, Hyundai's signature honeycomb pattern appears on the speaker covers and seat fabric.